-The Biomechanics lab, and the scientists who drive its innovation, is crucial to product development at Brooks.
+The Biomechanics lab, and the scientists who drive its innovation, are crucial to product development at Brooks.
 The scientists and designers in the Biomechanics lab work closely with the BlueLine lab, the team who produced the Aurora BL and explores creative concepts in product design.

 “One advantage of ours is that we are just one big collaborative team,” says Ertel.
-“So as we all work on different projects, we share those learnings regularly so that we can all use that information to build better product.”
+“So, as we all work on different projects, we share those learnings regularly so that we can all use that information to build better product.”

 As the team at the Biomechanics lab looks to the future, they are all motivated by the chance to create a uniquely new running experience .
 It can take up to three years to develop a new shoe, and every individual in the lab plays a role in its development.